-Safe haven stocks - also referred to as defensive/non-cyclical stocks - are stocks that are anticipated to preserve or increase in value during spells of market turbulence.
+Safe haven stocks - also referred to as non-cyclical stocks - are stocks that are anticipated to preserve or increase in value during spells of market turbulence.
 This means they provide a low level of risk in times of economic uncertainty.

 Safe havens stocks are sought after by investors and traders to limit their exposure to losses in the event of market downturns.
 However, stocks deemed 'safe havens’ will alter over time as market conditions change.

 It is important to note that the role of safe haven stocks is either to diversify a portfolio or simply beating depreciating market conditions.

 Cyclical stocks are stocks that are highly correlated to the current economic climate.
 When the market is in a slump/recession, cyclical stock prices tend to fall.
 Equally, when the economy is flourishing these companies tend to increase revenue alongside a rising share price.
 E.g. automotive and airline companies such as Bayerische Motoren Werke AG (BMW) or Boeing Co.